10m+

 Their timescales are slightly different:

 • The alternative equity release plan is called home reversion.
 This means the provider buys all or a share of your property in return for regular income or a lump sum.
 You have the right to live in the property rent-free until you die or move into long-term care.
-At this point, the provider will receive their share of your home’s value, based on the agreement you made.
-As long as the title on your house is clear, applying for home reversion takes around six to eight weeks.
+At this point, the provider will receive their share of your home’s value based on your agreement.
+As long as the title of your house is clear, applying for home reversion takes around six to eight weeks.

 How to apply for equity release: a step-by-step guide